hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 Note: This example looks very similar to defining a struct property, but the fields in a schema may be optional.

-We can define a data structure that uses this schema for validation as follows:
+We can define a data structure that uses this schema in order to validate its dynamic properties as follows:

 ```
 message Lightbulb {